Yamaha WR250F: Overview

-The Yamaha WR250F is an off-road motorcycle made by Yamaha Motor Company.
-It has a 250 cc liquid-cooled single nikasil coated cylinder engine.
 First offered in 2001, it shared many components and design concepts with the YZ250F motocross model.
 It is basically the YZ250F detuned slightly for more controllable power, with a headlight, lighting coil, softer suspension, a kickstand, better noise specifications, larger radiators, and lower emissions.
 The WR250F is basically a YZ250F modified for enduro competitions, extreme enduro competitions and hard enduro competitions and the practice of these extreme sports.
 The WR in the name indicates a wide-ratio gear box common to most enduro or trail bikes and stands in contrast to the close-ratio gearbox essential to a motocross racer.
 Over the years the WR250F has benefited from the advances made in the YZF motocross version, gaining advancements such as an aluminum frame and improved suspension.